Homogalax

-Homogalax (from the Greek "ὁμογάλαξ") is an extinct genus of tapir-like odd-toed ungulate.
+Homogalax (from the Greek "ὁμογάλαξ" meaning “foster-brother”) is an extinct genus of tapir-like odd-toed ungulate.
 It was described on the basis of several fossil finds from the northwest of the United States, whereby the majority of the remains come from the state of Wyoming.
 The finds date to the Lower Eocene between 56 and 48 million years ago.
 In general, Homogalax was very small, only reaching the weight of today's peccaries, with a maximum of 15 kg.
 Phylogenetic analysis suggests the genus to be a basal member of the clade that includes today's rhinoceros and tapirs (collectively called Ceratomorpha).
 In contrast to these, Homogalax was adapted to fast locomotion.

 Taxonomy

 Homogalax is a genus from the order Perissodactyla.
 It is a basal representative, usually placed in the potentially paraphyletic family Isectolophidae.
 If the paraphyletic position is correct, Homogalax nests as more derived than most other isectolophids, with only Cardiolophus and Orientolophus, and a clade including Karagalax and Gandheralophus, being closer to the Ceratomorpha.

 Below is a phylogenetic tree based on Bai et al (2020), with particular focus on the Isectolophidae (recovered as paraphyletic).

 Today, one species of the genus Homogalax is recognized: H. protapirinus (Wortman, 1896).
 Other species such as H. tapirinus and H. primaevus have been described in the past, but are considered to be synonyms of H. protapirinus.
 Species in Asia were also named, such as H. namadicus and H. wutuensis, but these are now to be regarded as representatives of basal chalicotheres such as Protomoropus.
 Another species, H. reliquius, was later identified as a specimen of Isectolophus.